bwyss/self-hosted-home-camera-setup/README.md

 ### Requirements
 Dedicated "server" PC with:
 - Plenty of storage
-- At least one available Mini PCIe or M.2 module slot
+- At least one available Mini PCIe or M.2 module motherboard slot
 - Linux: 64-bit version of Debian 10 or Ubuntu 16.04 (up to 20.04), and an x86-64 or ARMv8 system architecture
 - Python 3.6-3.9
 - Camera (wired and PoE) - in my case REOLINK RLC-811A PoE IP Security Camera